 I bought in the days before the Salon del Gusto.
 So I took photos of it and took it around to the Piemontese cheesemakers there, asking what it was.
 They laughed and said it looked “Dutch”, meaning someone had faked me.
 But I know Dutch cheese, and it wasn’t.

-Six months later, I was back in Torino and went to the Porta Palazzo to find the farmer, in vain.
+Six months later, I was back in Torino and went again to the Porta Palazzo to find the farmer, in vain.

 But then I was in Bologna at a market and I saw a cheese that looked right – and then tasted right.